Help-Link Boilers: Reviews, Prices and The Best Alternatives

 There are a range of finance options available from Help-Link.
 They offer 9.9% APR as a representative example with a deposit of around 50%.
 However, deposits and APR can vary depending on your credit rating.

 Terms are from 36-120 months.
-If you do plan on getting boiler finance, it’s worth comparing prices back to back with BOXT, as the cash and finance prices are going to vary.
+If you do plan on getting boiler finance, it’s worth comparing prices back to back with Heatable, as the cash and finance prices are going to vary.

 What To Expect From Your Boiler Installation

-With a boiler installation from Help-Link, you’ll get everything you’d expect from a professional and nationwide installer, including:
+With a boiler installation from Help-Link, you’ll get everything you’d expect from a professional and nationwide installer, with installation costs including the following:

 - All parts to complete the installation such as the boiler, fittings, flue and copper pipe